 Where the remuneration of a worker consists of wages with board or board and lodging, the wages or the earnings of the worker shall, for the purposes of this Act, be deemed to be the amount of the wages with the addition of the value of such board or board and lodging to be assessed, but such board or board and lodging shall not be assessed at a sum exceeding the amount applying in accordance with section 5A.

-[Clause 15 amended by No. 34 of 1999 s.
+[Clause 15 amended: No. 34 of 1999 s.
 53(c).]

 16A.
 Weekly earnings of jockeys